fudgebucket27/PoseidonSharp/README.md

 3. The EDDSA signed message back is (0x + Rx+  Ry + S) and is specific to Loopring

-4. Messages can be verified with the Verify method from the Eddsa class like below:
+4. Signed Messages can be verified with the Verify method from the Eddsa class like below:

 ```csharp
 //Verify Correct Key Is Used